mhmadwrekat/reading-notes/Code 401/read-27.md

 ***Managing Django Settings: Issues***

 Different environments.
-Usually, you have several environments: local, dev, ci, qa, staging, production, etc. Each environment can have its own specific settings (for example: DEBUG = True, more verbose logging, additional apps, some mocked data, etc).
+Usually, you have several environments: local, dev, ci, qa, staging, production, etc. Each environment can have its own specific settings

+*for example :*

+*DEBUG = True, more verbose logging, additional apps, some mocked data, etc*

 You need an approach that allows you to keep all these Django setting configurations .

-**Sensitive data.** You have SECRET_KEY in each Django project.
+- **Sensitive data.** You have SECRET_KEY in each Django project.
 On top of this there can be DB passwords and tokens for third-party APIs like Amazon or Twitter.
 This data cannot be stored in VCS.

-**Sharing settings between team members.** You need a general approach to eliminate human error when working with the settings.
+- **Sharing settings between team members.** You need a general approach to eliminate human error when working with the settings.
 For example, a developer may add a third-party app or some API integration and fail to add specific settings.
 On large (or even mid-size) projects, this can cause real issues.

-**Django settings are a Python code.** This is a curse and a blessing at the same time.
+- **Django settings are a Python code.** This is a curse and a blessing at the same time.
 It gives you a lot of flexibility, but can also be a problem – instead of key-value pairs, settings.py can have a very tricky logic.

 ***Separate settings file for each environment***